Author name: Jason Lohr

 Court of Appeal holds EFAA application precludes arbitration for all claims: Liu v.
 Miniso Depot CA, Inc.

 In Liu v.
-Miniso Depot CA, Inc., Cal.App.5th (Oct.
-8, 2024), the Court of Appeal (Second Appellate District, Division One) held that when a plaintiff asserts at least one sexual harassment claim under the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act of
+Miniso Depot CA, Inc. (2024) 105 Cal.App.5th 791, the Court of Appeal held that when a plaintiff asserts at least one sexual harassment claim governed by the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act of 2021 (EFAA), the entire action is rendered non-arbitrable.
+The court affirmed the denial of a motion to compel, finding that the EFAA’s language precludes arbitration of all associated claims.

 Court of Appeal holds EFAA application precludes arbitration for all claims: Liu v.
 Miniso Depot CA, Inc. Read More